 How to Improve Collection Methodologies

-So how can marketers bridge the gap between the online and offline world?
-You need both, scale and accuracy.
+So how can marketers learn from the past and bridge the gap between the online and offline world?
+You need both scale and accuracy.
 You need to understand which locations users visited, how often and how much time they spent there, and you need to have a user base large enough so that your results are representative.
 As a marketer I find this opportunity fascinating, and this is what drew me to Cuebiq in the first place: the opportunity to be part of a movement to change the status quo, disrupting how the industry collects, views, and uses location data to help other marketers better serve consumers.

 How do we make all of this happen here at Cuebiq?
 Over a year ago we took a different approach to data collection methodology which allowed us to achieve both accuracy and scale while eliminating the limitations of bid stream and panel-based data.
 By teaming up with over with mobile apps where persistent background location is core to their value proposition, our data collection methodology generates 100% first-party location data from anonymous and opted-in users.

 This data is then enriched with the analysis of frequency and time spent at the various locations which allows us to create the industry’s biggest and most accurate geo-behavioral location data and intelligence available today.
 What’s even better: because we know that the quality of our data is unmatched and we are firm believers in educating the marketplace on the importance of high quality location data, we offer transparent solutions.
 This applies to both data collection and its activations.